radhikasethi2011/awesome-business-ideas/README.md

 * Gamify your course work, leader board of point with rest of your classmates
 * reminder app for video meetings and webinars
 * create an AR app, where you can try on the clothes
+* Leverage AI to make notes in-air (Movement Tracking + Letter recognition + save to a text file)
 ---
  FAQ
  --------------------